stringlytyped/portfolio/src/_works/lawnguru.md

 ## Quote request and lead tracking system

 New customers can request a quote for services using an interactive form with custom form controls (shown above).
-This approach makes the process more engaging and less of a chore.
+This approach is designed to make the process engaging and fun, rather than a chore.

 Once the quote request form is submitted, employees of the company receive a text message (SMS) notification to their phones.
 Clicking a link in the message takes them directly to a page with the customers' contact details and other information about the lead.
 This allows them to follow up quickly, even from a job site.